-The Virginia Association of Independent Schools (VAIS) was established at Charlottesville, VA on April 30, 1973, through the merger of the Virginia Association of Preparatory Schools and the Virginia Association of Independent Elementary Schools.
+The Virginia Association of Independent Schools (VAIS) was established in Charlottesville on April 30, 1973.
+Forty-four member schools and eight provisional members assembled through the merger of the Virginia Association of Preparatory Schools and the Virginia Association of Independent Elementary Schools.

 VAIS is a non-profit, voluntary membership association of schools that share compatible philosophies and goals.
 As a service organization that promotes educational, ethical and professional excellence, its purposes remain:

 - to promote the well-being of and public regard for independent schools in the Commonwealth of Virginia

 - to safeguard the interests of these schools in matters of legislation and regulation

 - to act as an evaluating and accrediting organization for independent schools in Virginia

 - to foster mutually beneficial relations with the Virginia State Department of Education, the Virginia Council for Private Education, and other educational agencies

 - to assist member schools in maintaining standards of excellence

 - to encourage activities and to exchange information about new methodologies and practices

 - to promote community service and leadership